evolving-plants/experiments/README.md

   - [ ] Make old plants whither away
   - [ ] Make plants bend over in wind or flood
 ## Easier
-  - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows
+  - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows - improved by slowing down rate
   - [ ] SEADPOD: Seeds and seedpods stop growing if selected before final size
   - [ ] LEAVES: Sometimes a leaf jumps out beforehand
   - [ ] SELECTION: Make the number of seedpods a selection variable